vaultic13/neuro-pragmata/ACTIONS.md

 | Combat starts | `Combat started.` |
 | Combat ends | `Combat ended.` |

-The mod intentionally does **not** pass scene names, area names, or checkpoint names to the AI peer — only opaque hash identifiers are used internally for transition detection.
+The mod intentionally does **not** pass scene names, area names, or checkpoint names to Neuro — only opaque hash identifiers are used internally for transition detection.

 ### Autonomy nudges (lane: `transient`, opt-in)